ad-kulkarni/org-api/README.md

 - Read all Organizations to which a user belongs.

 # Schema
-The schema would consist of the following tables
+The schema would consist of the following tables,
-- Organization (stores Oragnization records)
+- Organization (stores Orgnization records)
-- User (stores user records)
+- User (stores User records)
 - Organization_User (a bridge table to store associations between organizations and users)

 ```